 The programs of study in Art are part of the Department of Music and Art, School of Arts and Humanities.

 Draw on Your Talents

-As an Art major at Huntingdon, you have the freedom to explore a wide range of subjects and perspectives in the College’s liberal arts core curriculum; to gain experience in a variety of media; and to specialize in the area of media or study that interests you most.
-At Huntingdon, you may take courses or specialize in:
+As an Art major at Huntingdon, you have the freedom to explore a wide range of subjects and perspectives in the College’s liberal arts core curriculum; to gain experience in a variety of media; and to specialize in the area of media or study that interests you most, such as:

 - Art History